apache/trafficcontrol/docs/source/api/v5/stats_summary.rst

 Summary Stats
 """""""""""""

-:cdnName:             The CDN name for which the summary stat was taken for
+:cdnName: The CDN name for which the summary stat was taken

 	.. note:: If the ``cdn`` is equal to ``all`` it represents summary_stats across all delivery services across all CDNs